Saltar al contenido principal

 Aquí vemos que el valor p es sustancialmente mayor y está lejos de ser significativo.

-This page titled 25.3: Correlaciones robustas (24.3.2) is shared under a not declared license and was authored, remixed, and/or curated by Russell A. Poldrack via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 25.3: Correlaciones robustas (24.3.2) is shared under a not declared license and was authored, remixed, and/or curated by Russell A. Poldrack via source content that was edited to the style and standards of the LibreTexts platform.